-I was young and I worked in an industry that did not prioritize “time-off” or “healthcare.”
+I was young and I worked in an industry that did not prioritize “time off” or “healthcare.”
 I chalked it up to nothing more than nonspecific fatigue, overuse, and the physical toll of the job.
-I came to find out that this sharp, electrical sensation and its particular path was indicative of something more specific: sciatica.
+I found out that this sharp, electrical sensation and its particular path was indicative of something more specific: sciatica.

 I was far from alone.
-Sciatica symptoms have a lifetime occurrence in ten to forty percent of the population, show no gender predominance, and a higher incidence in physically demanding jobs.
+Sciatica symptoms have a lifetime occurrence in as little as 1.6% in the general population to 43% of the working population.
+They show no gender or age predominance among adults.

 The anatomy of the sciatic nerve and the surrounding structures give some insight into why this area can be fraught with sensory complications.